Rus8921/nginx-admin-panel-backend2/README.md

 ## Description

+This repository is the copy from gitlab repository of our team https://gitlab.pg.innopolis.university/antiddos/nginx-admin-panel-backend
-This repository of the our project contains the code for frontend part, you can find research part here https://gitlab.pg.innopolis.university/antiddos/research
+You can see here all backend and frontend part of our project, you can look at research part and documents here https://gitlab.pg.innopolis.university/antiddos/research